 Propel at UMKC is a part of the College of Arts and Sciences Department of Psychology.
-Our offices on campus are located in the Department of Psychology in Cherry Hall.
+Propel campus offices are located in Cherry Hall on the first floor, south wing of the building.

-Alexis Petri, EdD, research associate professor and senior research associate, works in the Office of the Provost and Executive Vice Chancellor, and in the Department of Psychology at the University of Missouri-Kansas City.
-Dr. Petri divides her time between two programs.
-She currently serves as the UMKC Higher Learning Commission Lead Assurance Argument Writer for the university’s accreditation reaffirmation.
-She is also principal investigator on a grant project funded by the U.S. Department of Education to design and implement a program at UMKC that includes college students with intellectual disabilities at the University, Propel.
-For the past seven years, Alexis has been principal investigator or co-principal investigator on three National Science Foundation grants focused on broadening participation in STEM majors and careers for individuals who have been traditionally underserved.
-Alexis has extensive experience with transition to college and careers for post-traditional students as well as taking leadership roles in building and directing university-wide high-impact learning programs and the campus-community partnerships that are their foundation.
+Dr. Petri is research associate professor in the UMKC College of Arts and Sciences Psychology Department and also serves as the UMKC Higher Learning Commission Lead Assurance Argument Writer for the university’s accreditation reaffirmation.
+Dr. Petri has extensive experience with transition to college and careers for post-traditional students as well as taking leadership roles in building and directing university-wide high-impact learning programs and the campus-community partnerships that are their foundation.
 She completed her EdD in higher education administration and public policy, and a bachelor’s and master’s degree in English.
 She is a long-time neighborhood advocate and serves on the school board of Hogan Preparatory Academy, a public charter school in Kansas City, Missouri.
 Her research areas are access to postsecondary education, urban education, civic engagement, service-learning, evaluation, data visualization, and cities, and her favorite research methodology is Fuzzy Cognitive Mapping.